tamaracvjetkovic/animal-shelter/README.md

 ---

-This was a university project for the course "Software Specification and Modeling", taken in the 4th semester of the Software Engineering and Information Technologies program.
+This was a university project, done in the team of four, for the course "Software Specification and Modeling", taken in the 4th semester of the Software Engineering and Information Technologies program.

 The ``goal`` of the project was to:
 - practice gathering requirements and writing a project specification based on meeting with the professor acting as a real-life client,